bartvanhoey/FunctionalCSharp/README.md

 Either is rather abstract, so it's often more useful tos use a more specific type, such as Exceptional or Validation

 ## Try type

+## Partial Application

+Partial application is the process of fixing a number of arguments to a function, producing another function of smaller arity.